-If Pfizer has agreed to an organization's use of funds that includes a payment or transfer of value to Covered Recipients in any form of direct, indirect, or in-kind payment or transfer of value, then the Pfizer project manager is responsible to collect all relevant information for each Covered Recipient required for disclosure using the Sunshine Data Template available at http://ecfd13.pfizer.com/sites/sunshinetracker/SiteContent/Sunshine%20Tracker%20Quick%20Reference %20Guide 07262013%20V1.pdf.
+If Pfizer has agreed to an organization's use of funds that includes a payment or transfer of value to Covered Recipients in any form of direct, indirect, or in-kind payment or transfer of value, then the Pfizer project manager is responsible to collect all relevant information for each Covered Recipient required for disclosure using the Sunshine Data Template.

-The Centers for Medicare and Medicaid Services (CMS) discloses the data on a publicly available website.
+The Centers for Medicare and Medicaid Services (CMS) discloses the data publicly on Open Payments.
 CMS discloses calendar year data on June 30th of the following year.
-Please refer to Orange Guide Chapter 18: Meals, Educational Items, Greenstone Giveaways, and HCP Payment Disclosure for more information on our disclosure obligations under the Sunshine Act.
+Please refer to Orange Guide Chapter 18: Meals, Educational Items, and HCP Payment Disclosure for more information on our disclosure obligations under Open Payments.